LukasWoodtli/WebPage/pelican/content/systemc.md

 > This page is work in progress!

-SystemC is a C++ library that is used to evaluate and simulate systems.
+SystemC is a system-level modeling language.

+It's implemented as a C++ library.

 It's open source and platform independent.

+It contains an event-driven simulation kernel for executing models.

-(Accellera)[http://accellera.org/] is the main resource about SystemC.
+(Accellera)[http://accellera.org/] is the main resource for SystemC.

 # Constructs

+## Modules

+Building blocks of SystemC models.

+- Hierarchy (subsystems)
+- Abstraction
+- IP reuse

+Modules are called by the simulation engine if an relevant event is scheduled.

+Modules process events, manipulate the event queue and contain (and manipulate) the system state.

 ## Processes